 My Thoughts on Course Design

 My instructional design philosophy focuses on learning outcomes and competencies, referred to as a back-end design.
 Over the years I struggled with the prep work for courses.
-When I first began teaching, there wasn't much time to break a course down, begin with learning outcomes and competencies.
-I jumped in feet first with little time for planning, this was high school and weekends were for lesson plans.
-Now, I know how important it is to do the hard work of design, the steps to follow and to circle back and re-evaluate and assess what I have developed.
+When I first began teaching, there wasn't much time to break coursework down and start with learning outcomes and competencies.
+I jumped in with both feet with little time for planning, this was high school and weekends were for lesson plans.
+Now, I know how important it is to do the hard work of design, the steps to follow and to circle back and re-evaluate and assess learning.
+Does the level of student competency satisfy the learning outcomes?
 I developed Engaging Online and Hybrid Course Design using these concepts.
-As you can see, Design of Assessment is the second topic.
-The course taught faculty who wanted to develop online courses, and had some success.
-The problem was, they struggled as with the amount of work involved to design an online course before building it in an LMS (learning management system), so they could teach the class.
-When I tried to balance the workload, it was difficult due to the time constraints and the efforts involved in producing the materials and activities.
-In an online environment, instructors have a huge learning curve if they are not competent with their learning environment and the demands of their position at the college leave little time for this kind of work.
+When I tried to balance the workload, it was difficult due to the time constraints of faculty and the efforts involved in producing their materials and activities.
+The course taught faculty who wanted to develop online/hybrid courses and had some success.
+The problem was, faculty struggled with the amount of work involved to design an online course before building it in an LMS (learning management system), so they could teach the class.
+In an online environment, instructors have a huge learning curve if they are not competent with their learning environment and in general, they usually have substantial demands in their position at the college which leaves little time for this kind of work.